-Southwest University at El Paso has been authorized by ABHES to offer recognized programs (listed below) as distance education delivery:
+Southwest University at El Paso has been authorized by ABHES to offer recognized programs (listed below) as full distance education delivery.
+(Programs recognized as blended are labeled as such within their respective catalog insert).

-- RN to BSN (Bridge), Bachelors of Science Degree in Nursing (Bridge Program) - Bachelors of Science Degree in Radiology Management - Certificate in Computed Tomography
+- RN to BSN (Bridge), Bachelors of Science Degree in Nursing (Bridge Program) - Bachelors of Science Degree in Radiology Management - Certificate in Computed Tomography - Associate of Applied Science of Business Management in Healthcare Support Systems